Bernard Dixon: Career

 His first editorial post was on World Medicine, a magazine aimed at GPs.
 He joined the New Scientist in 1968, and served as its editor from 1969 to 1979.
 Under his editorship, the magazine reported on science and technology developments for a non-specialist reader, and Dixon expanded its focus to cover environmental issues as well as UK science policy.
 In 1969, he commissioned a Westminster Diary column from the MP Tam Dalyell, which was published for 36 years.
 Another long-running feature commissioned by Dixon was the Grimbledon Down cartoon strip from Bill Tidy, which lampooned the secret government research institute Porton Down.
 New Scientists circulation increased nearly twofold during this period.

 Dixon subsequently worked as a freelance science editor and writer.
 He was European Editor for the American Society for Microbiology from 1997.
 He wrote columns for Current Biology from 2000 and for Lancet Infectious Diseases from 2001.

 He was a member of the European Federation of Biotechnology's Task Group on Public Perceptions of Biotechnology.
 He served on committees for bodies such as the British Association for the Advancement of Science, the Council for Science and Society and the Committee for the Scientific Investigation of Claims of the Paranormal.
 In 1974, with his colleague Joseph Hanlon, he investigated Uri Gellar, showing that his ability to bend metal objects was not paranormal.
 Dixon campaigned on issues such as the risk of antibiotic resistance from use of the drugs in cattle to promote growth.

 He wrote several books, including What Is Science For?
 (1973) and Beyond the Magic Bullet (1978).
+He was the general editor of an anthology From Creation to Chaos: Classic Writings in Science (1989).